Skip to main content

 Overview

-Testnet operates as a fully decentralized network with multiple sequencers.
-This network is ideal for testing node configurations, governance proposals, and understanding network dynamics without real financial risk.
+Testnet is ideal for testing node configurations, governance proposals, and understanding network dynamics without real financial risk.

 Target Users: